bigskysoftware/htmx/www/docs.md

 ### <a name="triggers"></a> [Triggering Requests](#triggers)

-By default AJAX requests are triggered by the "natural" event of an element:
+By default, AJAX requests are triggered by the "natural" event of an element:

 * `input`, `textarea` & `select`: the `change` event
 * `form`: the `submit` event